To Footer

 Introduction to Systems

-An overview of the various systems found in buildings and the influences that shape architectural design and construction is presented.
+Provides an overview of the various systems found in buildings and the influences that shape architectural design and construction.
 Lecture: 3 credits (45 contact hours).

 Attributes: Technical